 Whenever I find myself entangled in these frightful, emotional situations, I always know I need to remove myself as far as possible energetically, until I can gain back my sense of groundedness.

-From that centred place within, I can then look at what it is within me that is still needing some loving attention…that which is still very much “triggerable.”
+From that centered place within, I can then look at what it is within me that is still needing some loving attention…that which is still very much “triggerable.”

 I guess for me it is partly judgment, partly impatience, partly lack of compassion.